dotis/Seascapes/SS_Analysis.md

 1. ADT
 2. SSS
 Questions:
-1. What time periods do we need? - All of MODIS record?
+1. What time periods do we need? - All of MODIS record, if possible
+2. Daily resolution
-2. Need to aggregate to regular grid?
+3. Need to aggregate to regular grid?
-3. Need to calculate climatologies? (ask Jay)
+4. Does OCG have climatologies already?